Navigating PJM’s Peak Load Contribution:

 How are these charges calculated?

-PJM calculates these charges based on a facility’s contribution to the system’s overall peak demand during those hours, not based on the amount of energy you use during a given month.
+PJM calculates these charges based on a facility’s contribution to the system’s overall peak demand during those hours, not based on the amount of energy you used during a given month.
 The charges are typically assessed based on a customer’s electricity consumption during these peak periods, based on their kW or kWh usage.
 They are determined by the five highest one-hour system coincident peaks (5CP) on the electric grid.
 Your average demand during the 5CP comprises your “capacity tag” or Peak Load Contribution (PLC).

 Why does it matter?